 FUNDING AREAS: Health, education, poverty

-The foundation has also given to Spark, "a philanthropic network of young professionals who invest to improve the lives of women around the world," and to BUILD, "whose mission is to use entrepreneurship to excite and propel disengaged, low-income students through high school to college success," and to Collective Roots, a food justice nonprofit.
+The Brin Wojcicki Foundation has also been interested in health, particularly supporting Parkinson's disease research.
+While the largest sums have gone to the Michael J. Fox Foundation, in the Bay Area, money has gone to the Parkinson’s Institute, which has offices in Sunnyvale, California.
+Grants have also gone to the San Francisco General Hospital Foundation, and more modest sums have gone to Lucia Health Foundation.
+Brin and Wojcicki are also supportive of various education organizations in the Bay Area.
+They have been strong funders of the Wikemedia Foundation, Citizen Schools, Eastisde College Preparatory School, and Stanford University.
+The couple has also given to Spark, "a philanthropic network of young professionals who invest to improve the lives of women around the world," and to BUILD, "whose mission is to use entrepreneurship to excite and propel disengaged, low-income students through high school to college success," and to Collective Roots, a food justice nonprofit.

+Annual giving has exceeded $21 million in recent years.
+Review the funder’s tax records to learn more about local giving.
+The Bay Area of California is a significant focus for this foundation.
 Outside of San Francisco, the couple has been a strong supporter of Ashoka, a group that searches for, and brings together, entrepreneurs to produce innovative solutions to problems relating to a wide variety of social issues, including women's issues, education, and the environment.

 The foundation typically only supports pre-selected organizations and does not welcome unsolicited requests for funding.
 Contact the foundation by phone at 650-210-5000.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).